Te Felicito (Shakira and Rauw Alejandro song)

-"Te Felicito" (English: "I Congratulate You") is a song by Colombian singer-songwriter Shakira and Puerto Rican singer Rauw Alejandro.
-The song was released on 21 April 2022 as the lead single from Shakira's upcoming twelfth studio album.
-It is her first Spanish-language song since "Me Gusta" in early 2020.
+"Te Felicito" (transl.
+"I Congratulate You") is a song by Colombian singer-songwriter Shakira and Puerto Rican singer-songwriter Rauw Alejandro.
+The song was released on 21 April 2022, through Sony Music Latin, as the lead single from Shakira's twelfth studio album, Las Mujeres Ya No Lloran (2024).

 Background and release

 On 9 April 2022, a tweet appeared on Shakira's Twitter account, stating "Te felicito que bien actúas" ("I congratulate you on acting well").
 The tweet was deleted soon afterwards, but it led to speculation on social media about who the tweet was aimed at.
-The following week, the appearance of a white robot on the thumbnails of six of Shakira's videos caused further speculation.
+The following week, the appearance of a white robot on the thumbnails of six of Shakira's most popular music videos caused further speculation.
 On 14 April 2022, Shakira posted the cover of the single, featuring her dressed in the white robot costume, on her Instagram account, announcing its release on 22 April 2022.

 Recording and composition

 Colombian songwriter Keityn confirmed in an interview with Puerto Rican radio host Molusco that he had composed "Te Felicito" before he even met Shakira.
-He later offered the song to her in 2021 and worked on the song together.
+He later presented the song to her in 2021 and worked on the song together.

 Music video

-The video was released simultaneously with the song one day before the planned release due to a leak of the song.
-It was directed by long-time collaborator Jaume de Laiguana and has a futuristic theme.
-The video features Shakira dancing against pink and purple backgrounds.
-She does the robot dance throughout the video.
-At times she is actually joined by a white robot dancing next to her.
-Shakira then repairs and activates a robot played by Rauw Alejandro.
-They both sing and dance, with the white robot and Rauw Alejandro alternating as Shakira's dance partner.
-About halfway through the video, Shakira lights a green fire and begins to dance alone while surrounded by flames.
+The music video was directed by long-time collaborator Jaume de Laiguana.
+Its cinematography was handled by Xavi Giménez.
+It has a futuristic visual appeal, neon and pastel color schemes, and robotic hip hop choreography.
+Thematically, several scenes in the video are inspired by Frankenstein (by Mary Shelley); Shakira’s character is portrayed as a female “Dr. Frankenstein” figure, as she is heartbroken over a recent breakup and begins “building” her ideal man (played by Rauw Alejandro).
+She can be seen digging through a box of “spare parts”, taken from mannequins and dolls, and working on a life-like figure (Rauw Alejandro) in her dark and clandestine “workshop”.
+Shakira is seen wearing a gas mask and using power tools as she constructs her perfect male figure.
+There is a scene where Rauw’s sleeping head is seen stored in a refrigerator, and he opens his eyes and mouth to sing ”…los tengo rojos,” before coming fully to life.
+Rauw Alejandro’s character begins singing his verses and dancing the Robot with Shakira.
+About halfway through the video, Shakira lights a neon green fire circle, and begins to dance in the center of it while surrounded by the flames.
 Shakira and Rauw Alejandro strike a pose as the song ends.
 Just as the video fades to black, Shakira can be seen making kissing gestures toward the camera.